 Some policies which offer specific cruise related cover are detailed below.
-Although all this information is correct on the date of publication, it could change so ensure you check your individual policy wording to find out exactly what you're covered for on your trip:
+Although all this information is correct on the date of publication, it could change (many companies are currently updating their policies in relation to the covid 19 outbreak) so ensure you check your individual policy wording to find out exactly what you're covered for on your trip:

-If you have a policy that only covers a certain geographic area (i.e. is not worldwide) make sure that any destination you are likely to dock in is allowed.
+If you have a policy that only covers a certain geographic area (i.e. is not worldwide) make sure that any destination you are likely to dock in is included in the cover.
 Some policies cover Cyprus and Spain as an additional category, others will not cover some countries at all.
 So when looking at geographic areas make sure you are covered wherever you will dock.

 Cruise ships offer an amazing range of activities both on board and on excursions so if you plan to use the climbing wall or pop off the ship to go camel riding make sure you are covered for any such activities.
 The last thing you need is to be stuck in a Marrakesh hospital without insurance with an injury after going on a quad biking adventure.